ZachHeick/zachheick.github.io/_posts/2017-11-10-Would-Reddit-Like-My-Comment.md

 While the comment scoring system on Reddit is working as designed, users are also taking advantage of it as well.
 If someone posts a genuine comment giving an opinion that does not agree with the majority of Reddit users' opinions, that comment will be downvoted out of disagreement, driving the comment score down and eventually pushing the comment out of default visability.
 This results in many subreddits and submissions becoming "echo chambers"; a place where the same opinion or viewpoint is being iterated over and over again without any discussion from opposing sides.

+Note: a **subreddit** is similar to a discussion board or forum focused on a certain topic.

 With this in mind, I wanted to see if I could predict how different subreddits view comments based on the context of the comment itself.

-## Data Collection and Storage
+## Data Collection, Storage, and Cleaning

-I used PRAW (Python Reddit API Wrapper) to collect about 200,000 comments from various subreddits:
+I used PRAW (Python Reddit API Wrapper) to collect about 200,000 total comments from various subreddits:

    * /r/atheism
    * /r/hiphopheads